Leone Modena

-Leon of Modena (יְהוּדָה אַרְיֵה מִמּוֹדִינָא, 1571–1648) was a Jewish scholar born in Venice to a family whose ancestors migrated to Italy after an expulsion of Jews from France.
+Leone Modena (Leon of Modena, da Venezia; יְהוּדָה אַרְיֵה מִמּוֹדִינָא), (1571–1648) was a Jewish scholar born in Venice to a family whose ancestors migrated to Italy after an expulsion of Jews from France.

 Life

 Leon Modena was born in Venice, of a notable French family which had migrated to Italy after the expulsion of the Jews from France.
 He was an intelligent child and a respected rabbi in Venice.
 However, his reputation within traditional Judaism suffered for several reasons, including an unyielding criticism of emerging sects within Judaism, an addiction to gambling, and a lack of stable character.
 As Heinrich Graetz points out, this last factor prevented his gifts from maturing: "He pursued all sorts of occupations to support himself, viz. those of preacher, teacher of Jews and Christians, reader of prayers, interpreter, writer, proof-reader, bookseller, broker, merchant, rabbi, musician, matchmaker and manufacturer of amulets."
 One of his students was Azaria Piccio, "one of the last great talmudists produced by Italian Jewry", with whom he would later be intellectually close.

 Leon of Modena earned a place in Jewish history in part by his criticism of the mystical approach to Judaism.
 One of his most effective works was his attack on Kabbalah, the Ari Nohem, first published in 1840.
 In it, he attempted to demonstrate that the "Bible of the Kabbalists" (the Zohar) was a modern composition.
 He also wrote that the name "Ḥokhmat HaQabbalah" (the wisdom of Kabbalah) is misleading since it is neither "wisdom" nor a Kabbalah (a tradition going back to Moses) but a mere fabrication.
 He became best known, however, as the interpreter of Judaism to the Christian world.
 He was also the author of anti-Catholic apologia.